0

 But the room is still.

-Tears fill in my eyes and their drops fall on his cold feet.
-My thumb presses them away and they seep into his foot.
+Tears fill my eyes and their drops fall on his cold feet.
+My thumb dabs at the drops as they seep into his feet.

 I offer a prayer.

-I’m alone with him one last time, I try to snapshot in my mind, grasp his form, his feet, hands, face.
+I’m alone with him one last time, I try to snapshot the moment in my mind, grasp his form, his feet, hands, face.

 I stand before him, looking for what remains.
 I am a mix of shock and surrender.